Constraining minimally extended varying speed of light by cosmological chronometers: Direct probes of the dynamics of the expansion

 We also show these results in Fig.~\ref{fig-1}.
 In the left panel of Fig.~\ref{fig-1}, we depict the $31$ CC data with their error bars indicated by vertical lines.
-The dashed and dotted lines show the evolutions of SM Hubble parameters when we adopt best-fit values of ($H_0,\Omega_{m0}$) from the Planck mission and Pantheon data, respectively.
-The solid line and the shaded regions represent the $1$-$\sigma$ constraints from the CC data with adopting ($H_0,\Omega_{m0}$) from the Planck mission.
+The dashed and dotted lines show the evolutions of SM Hubble parameters when we adopt best-fit values of ($H_0,\Omega_{m0}$) from the Planck mission and Pantheon22 data, respectively.
+The solid line and the bright (dark) shaded regions represent both the best fit and the $1$ ($2$)-$\sigma$ constraints from the CC data with adopting ($H_0,\Omega_{m0}$) from the Planck mission.
 As shown in the figure, the $1$-$\sigma$ results are well matched with those of the SM (the dashed line).
-We also depict the $1$-$\sigma$ constraints from the CC data by adopting ($H_0,\Omega_{m0}$) from the Pantheon data in the right panel of Fig.~\ref{fig-1}.
-The evolution of the SM Hubble parameter with the Pantheon best-fit values of ($H_0,\Omega_{m0}$) is denoted by the dotted line.
-It shows the deviation from the $1$-$\sigma$ constraints represented by the solid line and the shaded regions.
+We also depict the $1$ ($2$)-$\sigma$ constraints from the CC data by adopting ($H_0,\Omega_{m0}$) from the Pantheon22 data in the right panel of Fig.~\ref{fig-1}.
+The evolution of the SM Hubble parameter with the Pantheon22 best-fit values of ($H_0,\Omega_{m0}$) is denoted by the dotted line.
+It shows the deviation from the $2$-$\sigma$ constraints represented by the dark-shaded regions.